mikulgohil/ext/ProjectDetail.md

         ```
      3. Run the build and package commands again

-   - If you see "The model `gpt-4-vision-preview` has been deprecated" error:
+   - If you see "The model is not supported" error:
      1. Update the model in extension.js to use the current model:
         ```javascript
-        const response = await openai.chat.completions.create({
+        const response = await anthropic.messages.create({
-            model: 'gpt-4o',  // Updated from deprecated gpt-4-vision-preview
+            model: 'claude-3-opus-20240229',  // Use the latest available Claude model
+            system: systemPrompt,
             messages: messages,
             max_tokens: 4096,
             temperature: 0.7